 The store was designed according to geometric conditions.
 The widest coils are stored in the outer lines to utilize the crane approach dimension at the edge of the store.
 The warehouse management computer is aware of the dimensions, surface finish and grade of the materials.
 This enables the system to store the items appropriately.

 The coils rest on so-called coil blocks, which reflect the different widths and diameters.
 Storage strategies that allow for the various types of material, including multi-stage restrictions for stacking items, for example, ensure maximum utilization of the available space as well as safe and reliable treatment of the material.

 Items are retrieved as required in production or to customer order according to a coil staging list.
 Items are transferred to production via cross-shaped turntables, which represent the interface between the store and the machines.
 The process crane deposits the coils and reports completion of transfer to the machine tools via a "handshake" procedure.
 Partly used coils are also returned to the automated zone together with a data module via the turntable.
 To do this, the crane determines the current weight of the coil by means of an integrated weighing device.

 Bay 13 is equipped with a 35-tonne crane and a 28-tonne crane.
 Both of these cranes work with C-hooks for handling slit strip.
-Two 20-tonne cranes equipped with DR-Pro rope hoists and grabs for handling palletised goods operate in neighbouring bay 12, where sheet metal measuring up to 4 millimetres thick is processed.
+Two 20-tonne cranes equipped with DR-Pro rope hoists and grabs for handling palletized goods operate in neighboring bay 12, where sheet metal measuring up to 4 millimeters thick is processed.